AriFordsham/GHCWiki/unlifted-data-types.md

 Then `C` is genuinely parametric in `l`.
 It accepts a pointer to a value that is either lifted or not, stores it, and matching on it later yields a pointer to a value with the same status.
 It is unclear to the present author whether `C` would also be genuinely parametric if `T` were parameterized on its levity status as well.

+SG: Maybe this is why I was confused earlier: Data constructor wrappers are exactly the kinds of things I *wouldn't* expect to be levity polymorphic at zero cost, because they potentially have to evaluate their arguments!
+My `Coercible`-like approach above would only generate constraints when there's a potential mismatch in levity (i.e. levity `v` to `Lifted` or levity `v1` to `v2`).
+The beauty of this is that i.e. `LevityCoercible v Lifted` can immediately be discarged, and examples like the levity polymorphic `map` with levity polymorphic `f` from Proposal 2 would just not generate any such constraints, ergo no specialisation needed!
+The following remarks about refcells would not generate any constraints, either.

 There are examples beyond constructors, though.
 All mutable cells for boxed types have the same behavior of simply storing a pointer, so put and get operations should be genuinely parametric.
 They simply preserve the calling conventions of things they are fed and return.
 Further, this area is quite rich, and enabling these parametric uses fixes problems with duplication, type safety and efficiency in primops.
 Right now one must choose between: